elastic/apm-pipeline-library/vars/README.md

  This step run a filebeat Docker container to grab the Docker containers logs in a single file.
  `filebeat.stop()` will stop the Filebeat Docker container and grab the output files, the only argument need is the `workdir` if you set it on the `filebeat step` call.
+ The output log files should be in a relative path to the current path (see [archiveArtifacts](https://www.jenkins.io/doc/pipeline/steps/core/#archiveartifacts-archive-the-artifacts))

 ```
   filebeat()